StephanieChevalier/stephaniechevalier.github.io/_pages/about.md

   - /about.html
 ---

+## Research motivation

+<important>High interest in some challenging multisystemic disorders.</important>
+I aim at being involved in related translational research, namely contribute to clinical research via dedicated fundamental research and help the translation of basic science results into health care advances.

 ## Overview of my doctorate

+<important>PhD in computer science for a systems biology issue:</important> **dynamical interaction modelling**.

-I have contributed in the development of a tool for <important>automatic inference of discrete dynamical models of biological interactions</important>, called <important>BoNesis</important>.
-This tool makes it possible to **model regulatory mechanisms of biological processes with complex dynamic properties**, such as cell differentiation, by taking into account **knowledge on thousands of genes**.
+I contributed to a method for <important>automatic inference of discrete dynamical models of biological interactions</important>, called <important>BoNesis</important>.
+It allows to **model regulatory mechanisms of biological processes with complex dynamic properties**, such as cell differentiation, by taking into account **knowledge on thousands of genes**.

 [![BoNesis-principle](../images/bonesis_principle.png){:class="img-page"}](https://github.com/bnediction/bonesis)

 This modeling confronts **prior knowledge** on interactions with **observations** along the process to model (bulk/single cell gene expressions, perturbations, mutations...).
 It can then <important>enumerate all Boolean networks reproducing a complex behavior</important> (under _[mp semantics](https://hal.archives-ouvertes.fr/hal-01864693v2/document)_), e.g. cell differentiation.
 It can also be used to help <important>select relevant nodes among a large prior knowledge network</important> (e.g. from public interaction databases).

-## Research motivation

-**The holistic approach of systems biology** suits with the way I spontaneously look at my environment and explore the behaviors we witness all around us.
-I have a passion for **understanding the grounds controlling biological and social behaviors**, for trying to untangle and predict their dynamics.

-I am particularly interested in metabolism due to a chronic disease I suffer from, which is still very poorly understood by science.
-I dream of one day being able to devote my skills to scientific research on this issue.

-### Interest in Bioinformatics
+## Interest in Bioinformatics

-Trained in bioinformatics, I have looked in different areas of this discipline through internships: the challenge of **data integration**, **NGS analysis**, **structural analysis** for drug design, and finally the one of complex **biological systems analysis and modelling**.
-These experiences gave me the chance to approach related issues from different viewpoints.
-The interdisciplinary interactions inherent in bioinformatics are an important motivation for me, intensified in systems biology.
+Trained in bioinformatics, with internships in different areas of this discipline: the challenge of **data integration**, **NGS analysis**, **structural analysis** for drug design, and finally the one of complex **biological systems analysis and modelling**.
+I then approached related issues from different viewpoints.

-The research topics in which I have mainly developed my skills through the doctorate are **discrete dynamical modelling** and **logic programming**.
+Main skills developped during the doctorate : **discrete dynamical modelling** and **logic programming**.
 I also notably became aware of the opportunities and biases of **single-cell data**.